Structure, Functionality, and Bioceramics - Design Principles for High Performance

 return Ea, A, r_value**2

-# Calculate activation energy
+# Calculate the activation energy

 Ea, A, R2 = kissinger_analysis(heating_rates, peak_temps_kelvin)